naubiomech/ExoCode/Documentation/README.md

 ### Controller Parameters
 The controller parameters are dependent on what controller is being used but a description of the parameters for each controller can be found below.
+Each controller should have parameters for if PID should be used, PID gains, and if it is assistive or resistive.
+If the assistive flag is true it should help the person perform the task.
+If it is false it should resist the person, this manifestation can be as simple as flipping the sign on the torque.

 #### Hip
 - [Stasis](Controllers/Stasis.md)
 - [Zero Torque](Controllers/ZeroTorque.md)